hawx/guard-shell/Readme.md

 # Guard::Shell

-This little addition to guard allows you to run shell commands when files are altered.
+This little guard allows you to run shell commands when files are altered.

 ## Install